koukibadr/Bottom-Picker/README.md

   /// Nullable function invoked when the picker get dismissed
   /// it will return the selected value late Function(dynamic)? onDismiss;

-  ///Invoked when clicking on the close button
-  ///
-  final Function? onCloseButtonPressed;

   ///set the theme of the bottom picker (the button theme)
   ///possible values